matteoferla/Fragmenstein/documentation/05_limitations.md

 by making an ambiguous SMARTS pattern and explore what analogues work, or see what Reaxys suggests I do and try and fix the nasty bits.

+## Polycyclic compounds

+MCule has more building blocks with 3 fused ring systems than Enamine.

+One thing to keep an eye out for is whether Hückel's rule is satisfied.
+Whereas a cata-fused system is likely aromatic if the two joined rings where aromatic (with a caveat for pyrrolic vs pyridinic nitrogens), with peri-fused systems it is always true.

+However, such large aromatic systems are hard to make, likely fluorescent (i.e. assay interference), may intercalate DNA, and their rigidity might make them bad binders in a dynamic system, so best avoided.

 ## Angles

-A problem that sometimes arises is that the angles are not right, when linking two arenes.
+A problem that sometimes arises is that the angles are not right when linking two arenes.

 * Do they need to be aromatic?
 Or would a greasy 3D compound work, like norbornane?